Thilly/mania2017/readme.txt

   'philosophy'

     Be ok with not knowing.
     Do not be ok with being misinformed.
+    Trust in yourself, and those around you.
-  Seek to live in harmony with nature, and neighbors
+    Seek to live in harmony with nature, and neighbors.
     Resist Entropy
-      Trust in yourself, and those around you.
     	Seek out others, do not forget your family and friends - companionship, listening look for ways to reduce suffering, shame - listen / care look for ways to expand communities and remove arbitrary boundaries - avoid putting up walls look for ways to deepen friendships - network / cooperate / support / trust look for ways to explain the universe -  ask "why is?" / learn / craft / discover / teach look for ways to organize information - order / hang / place / arrange